All data lakes and warehouses have technical challenges. In this post, I will cover some of them.

 They can be divided into three distinct categories:

-Let us tackle the first two in this blog post.
+Let me tackle the first two in this blog post.
 I will use Databricks, Snowflake and Azure Synapse components as examples.
-However, it is important to note that both the challenge and categories are not limited to them.
+In future posts, I will present some solutions for the challenges.

 I need to highlight that even if the discussion is generalizable, most of my and my colleagues’ experience is related to Microsoft Azure cloud environment.

 To add up, we work in DevOps and continuous delivery type projects.
 We always have a common version control like Git and code review practices.
-We also have multiple identical infrastructure environments that are typically configured with infrastructure such as code tools including Terraform.
-We target continuous deployments to production.
+We also have multiple identical infrastructure environments that are typically configured with Infrastructure as Code (IaC) tools like Terraform.
+Moreover, we target continuous deployments to production.

 Consequently, graphical user interface tools do not fit into the approach very well.
 At least, we should be able to export the configuration to a readable format like JSON.
 For instance, Azure Data Factory supports this.